Fly Fishing Gear In Alaska

 Your second layer or alternative layer could be a medium to heavy-weight wool or polypropylene shirt, sweater or pull-over.
-Pull over fleece garments are also a great choice.
-Your third layer, if even needed, can be a fleece or wool jacket.

 Your final layer will be the most important.
 This is the rain jacket that you choose.
-We recommend high quality Gore-Tex type products.
+We recommend high-quality Gore-Tex type products.
 These products work the best and will protect you from both wind, and rain.
 Waxed cotton jackets such as Filson are also a fine choice.

-Anglers should also bring a few pair of heavy wool socks.
-We recommend that you try on your socks with your waders in your wading boots before coming to the lodge to insure that you have plenty of room to move your toes.
+Anglers should also bring a few pairs of heavy wool socks.
+We recommend that you try on your socks with your waders in your wading boots before coming to the lodge to ensure that you have plenty of room to move your toes.
 Being unable to move your toes and the cramping of your feet in your boots are the biggest reasons for numb toes and cold feet.

 Also, as a service to our guests, we have a full stock of waders and wading boots available for your use at no extra charge.
 Just another way to make your trip as all-inclusive as possible.

 - Polarized Sunglasses (Amber or Copper lenses are the best)

 - Gallon Ziploc Bags (keeps items organized and dry in Day Pack)

 - Split Shot (b – bb)

 - Hemostats / Pliers

 - Plastic Garbage Bags (nice for packing wet items when returning home)

 The supplies above should be sufficient fly fishing gear for Alaska.
 If you have any questions about what to bring on the trip please contact Iliamna River Lodge.

 Let our experts assist you through one of our 2 world renowned premiere fly shops.
 We have personnel available and ready to consult you on equipment and online ordering.
-Please give them a call for consult and access their ONLINE retail store.
+Please give them a call for a consult and access their ONLINE retail store.

 Also, if there is anything you forgot once you get to the lodge or would just like to purchase from our pro shop, we’ve got you covered (literally).
 Everything from Patagonia Nano Puff jackets to Simms gloves and socks.